clarin-eric/switchboard-doc/documentation/IntegrationProvider.md

 </li>
 ````

+## General configuration options

 The `origin` parameter can also be globally set by calling once the
 `setSwitchboardConfig` javascript function.
+If globally set, the `origin`
+parameter does not need to be set in other function calls anymore.

 Other global configurations are:
 - `switchboardURL` (optional) specifies which switchboard instance to use.
 It
 is automatically set on initialisation based on the url of the Switchboard
 popup js file, so it's not normally needed.